DDieterich/ODBCapture/docs/Generated-Self-Build.md

 * Type Specification/Body Name
 * Advanced Queue View/Type Name

 **Escape Special Characters**

 There are limitations on special characters used for build file generation.
 Each of these limitations is handled by ODBCapture.

-* SQL-Plus Scripts: "@"
+* SQL-Plus Scripts:
+    ```
+    @
+    ```
-* Windows File Names: "<", ">", ":", """, "/", "\", "|", "?", "*"
+* Windows File Names:

-**Dynamically Created Utility Scripts**

-A set of utility scripts with specific lists of schemas and/or database objects is needed for successful and complete installation of database objects and data.
-ODBCapture custom generates these scripts as needed in the root folder of the ZIP file.

-* alter_foreign_keys
-* alter_queues
-* alter_scheduler_jobs
-* alter_triggers
-* compile_all
-* update_id_sequences
+    ```
+    <, >, :, ", /, \, |, ?, *
+    ```

 **Dynamically Created Reporting Scripts**

 After the database installation is complete, some reporting is needed to determine if evertyhing in the database was loaded successfully.
-These custom created reports (in the root folder of the ZIP file) report any problems with database objects that were loaded during installation.
+These reports created in the root folder of the ZIP file show any problems with database objects that were loaded during installation.

 * Invalid Database Object
-* JUnit Report
+* JUnit (XML) Object Status Report

 **Database Captured Installation Logs**

 Log files are captured during database installation.
 Almost all installation errors are captured in these log files.
 As part of database installation, the installation log files are loaded into the "ODBCAPTURE_INSTALLATION_LOGS" table using the "odbcapture_installation_logs.cdl" script in the root folder of the ZIP file.
 The "ODBCAPTURE_INSTALLATION_LOGS" table is dynamically created if necessary and can be pre-created if additional control is required.
-The following reports, along with the "odbcapture_installation_logs.cdl" script, are custom generated as required in the root folder of the ZIP file.
+The following reports, along with the "odbcapture_installation_logs.cdl" script, are generated as required in the root folder of the ZIP file.

 * Install Status from Log File
-* JUnit Report
+* JUnit (XML) Script Load Report

 ### Misc.
 Specifications

 **Filtered Caching of Data Dictionary**

-There is considerable querying of the Data Dictionay tables when ODBCapture is generating build scripts.
-In order to improve performance, a set of Data Dictionay tables is used to cache filtered data, reducing the taxation on the Data Dictionary tqables in the database.
+There is considerable querying of the Data Dictionay tables when ODBCapture is creating build scripts.
+In order to improve performance, a set of tables is used to cache filtered data, reducing the taxation on the Data Dictionary tables in the database.
+These tables must be manually refreshed.

 **Data Capture**

-Data capture includes a variety of issues.
-One issue is the order of data loading.
-Foreign key constraints must be complied with or disabled.
-ODBCapture disables the Foreign key constraints.
+Data loading with Foreign keys, triggers, and/or binary data can create issues.
+ODBCapture disables the Foreign key constraints on each table in the corresponding CLDR scripts.
 Table triggers can incorrectly modify data during loading.
-ODBCapture disables table triggers.
-Binary data cannot be safely stored in build scripts.
+ODBCapture also disables table triggers.
+Binary data cannot be safely stored in character based build scripts.
 HEX encoding is used for RAW data and Base64 encoding is used for BLOB encoding.
-The data load build scripts are custom generated to include the HEX and Base64 decoding as required.
+The data load build scripts are created to include the HEX and Base64 decoding as required.

 **Avoid errors granting permisions on a view that has errors**

 If views are part of a complex depedency network, they can be very difficult to load in the correct sequence.
-If view error occur during installation, it may not be possible to install the associated grants.
+If a view error occurs during installation, it may not be possible to install the associated grants.
 This problem has been resolved in ODBCapture using the [ORA-01720: "WORKAROUND" at ASK TOM](https://asktom.oracle.com/pls/apex/f?p=100:11:0::::P11_QUESTION_ID:43253832697675#2653213300346351987)